 A Difference in Our Perspective

 We are truly an international organization.
-Our registered office is in Singapore – an international hub of the highest quality healthcare and technology.
-Our administrative team is in Australia and Canada.
+Our administrative team members are in the United States, Australia, Canada, and New Zealand.
 Our trainers live all over the world.
-Our students and graduates come from 128 different countries.
+Our students and graduates come from 138 different countries.
 The course materials you will study look at birth, parenting, and lactation from an international perspective.
 We explore culture and how it affects the way we work and the experiences of our clients.
+We examine disparities for marginalized groups and explore the systemic structures that allow these to happen.
 We share ideas in our very active social media groups that enable all students to learn about different beliefs, values, and practices.
-We present research that come from a wide variety of countries to provide abroad range of perspectives.
+We present research that comes from a wide variety of countries to provide a broad range of perspectives.

 A Difference in Our Approach to Recertification

 We provide training – and we’re really good at it!
 Similar to a college or university program, you deserve to have your hard work acknowledged for life!
 We’re not going to charge you every three years to prove that you still have the knowledge and skills that you built.